vpro/jsr107-magnolia/README.md

 ```
 ## MgnlCacheManager

-The `nl.vpro.magnolia.jsr107.MgnlCacheManager` implementation of `javax.cache.CacheManager` contains a few utility which may come in useful when interacting with caches.
-E.g. utilities to get existing values from the caches, or all keys, which can be used when activily refreshing entries in the cache (e.g. in conjection with `@javax.cache.annotation.CachePut`)
+The `nl.vpro.magnolia.jsr107.MgnlCacheManager` implementation of `javax.cache.CacheManager` contains a few utilities which may come in useful when interacting with caches.
+E.g. utilities to get existing values from the caches, or to retrieve all keys, which can be used when activily refreshing entries in the cache (e.g. in conjection with `@javax.cache.annotation.CachePut`)

 A `MgnlCacheManager` can simply be obtained using `@Inject`.